 - 4. In the Hide SSID field, select Yes to prevent wireless devices from detecting your SSID.
 When this function is enabled, you would need to enter the SSID manually on the wireless device to access the wireless network. - 5.
-Select any of these wireless mode options to determine the types of wireless devices that can connect to your wireless router: - Auto: Select Auto to allow 802.11AC, 802.11n, 802.11g, and 802.11b devices to connect to the wireless router. - Legacy: Select Legacy to allow 802.11b/g/n devices to connect to the wireless router.
-Hardware that supports 802.11n natively, however, will only run at a maximum speed of 54Mbps. - N only: Select N only to maximize wireless N performance.
+Select any of these wireless mode options to determine the types of wireless devices that can connect to your wireless router: - Auto: Select Auto to allow 802.11ac, 802.11n, 802.11g, and 802.11b devices to connect to the wireless router. - N only: Select N only to maximize wireless N performance.
 This setting prevents 802.11g and 802.11b devices from connecting to the wireless router. - 6.
-Select the operating channel for your wireless router.
+Select the channel/extension channel for your wireless router.
 Select Auto to allow the wireless router to automatically select the channel that has the least amount of interference. - 7.
-Select any of these channel bandwidth to accommodate higher transmission speeds:
+Select the channel bandwidth to accommodate higher transmission speeds. - 8.
+Select the authentication method. - 9.
+When done, click Apply.